 What have we done so far?

-We have helped organise special event fundraising days such as Children in Need, Poppy Appeal and Sports Relief and we have also helped generate produce to be sold at the Christmas Fayre.
+We have helped organise special event fundraising days such as Children in Need, Poppy Appeal, Christmas Shoebox Appeal & Sports Relief and we have also helped generate produce to be sold at the Christmas Fayre.
 We have also worked alongside the kitchen staff to develop special themed healthy lunches and with teachers in planning for new play equipment.
 We have helped the environment by establishing recycling bins in school.
 We have recycling bins in classrooms, the staffroom and in the hall at dinner and we are making signs and posters that will help children (and adults) separate what can be recycled and what cannot.
 We are also vigilant to ensure teachers turn their whiteboards/screens off when they're not using them.
 We also help evaluate Collective Worship and feedback to our Head teacher and have encouraged all children to write about a Christian value.
 We have made a slideshow and added music that represents the terms Christian value that is played as classes come into Collective Worship.
 We have been involved with the interviewing of new members of staff.
-Our Health & Fitness Committee are working closely with our Sports Ambassadors and Playground Leaders to increase physical activity in school and make lunchtimes more active and we are supporting 'Active Time' in the afternoons.
+Our PE/Sports Committee are working closely with Miss Bowles (PE Leader) and the Playground Leaders to increase physical activity in school and make lunchtimes more active and we are supporting 'Active Time' in the afternoons.
 With our House Captains, we are organising and preparing intra-house competitions (the first half term was a whole school cross county event).

 What are we currently doing?

 We are meeting as a committee next week to discuss our next focuses.
 We are a very busy Pupil Parliament and take our work seriously.
-We are working with the House Captains to organise, prepare and lead our next intra-house competition (this time with a Christmas theme!)
+We are trying to persuade parents to reduce their exhaust fumes outside our school.
+We are also working with the House Captains to organise, prepare and lead our next intra-house competition (this time with a Christmas theme!)

 Pupil Parliament Representatives: